temporalio/documentation/blog/2021-09-21-intro-to-isolated-vm.md

 The Temporal Node SDK runs Workflows in a subset of Node.js that has several globals stubbed out, including [`Math.random()`, `Date()`, `setTimeout()`, and `clearTimeout()`](https://github.com/temporalio/sdk-node/blob/004c2846fe4e4312eb2c424da477bc0c280d6c48/packages/workflow/src/worker-interface.ts).
 In particular, accessing `WeakMap()`, `WeakSet()`, and `WeakRef()` throw errors, because garbage collection is non-deterministic.
 The Temporal Node SDK also explicitly prevents you from accessing several Node.js APIs, including `fs` and `http`.
-For example, if you try to use `fs.readFileSync('./package.json')` in a Workflow, your worker will fail with the below error message at startup.
+For example, if you try to import `fs` in a Workflow, your worker will fail with the below error message at startup.

 ```
 Module not found: Error: Can't resolve 'fs' in '/path/to/lib/workflows'